To select a museum, click “Details/Reserve”, then select which Pass to reserve.

 Begun in 1997, Animal Adventures is a an exotic animal rescue center located in Bolton, MA.
 These animals are the basis of educational programs and a family-run zoo.
 Live animal shows take place daily, and private tours of different types of animals may be booked.
 For more information, please visit the website.

-Ticket admits up to 4 people free
+Ticket admits up to 4 people for $7 per person.

 The EcoTarium is a unique indoor-outdoor museum in Worcester, MA.
 Set in an urban oasis, the museum offers a chance to walk through the treetops, take a multimedia journey through the galaxy at a digital planetarium, meet wildlife, stroll nature trails, and get hands-on with family-friendly exhibits.